gohkokhan/covid19_JHU_dashboard/README.md

 I've been using this method for a month for my interactive dashboard on Google Data Studio: https://datastudio.google.com/reporting/f56febd8-5c42-4191-bcea-87a3396f4508

+If you are using the script/data, consider Star it.
+Thanks

 Example of the output data: